|Table of Contents||History & Photographs||Rohatyn Families||New York Immigrants||Vital & Genealogical Records|

 Knyaginichi/Knihynicze (7mi W) oct 2013, Narajow (10mi NE), Peremyshlyany (17 mi N) , Podkamien (6 mi WNW: not the big jewish town near Brody), Podgrodzie (1900: 1058/60), Stratin (5 mi NE, 1900: 694/113), Novyye Strzelishcha (12miNW) , Zuravno (19 miles SW).
 For much more information on these towns click here

-Two New Projects!
-First, we are collecting original vital records and pertinent documents...to make them available to our fellow researchers.
+New Projects We are collecting original vital records and pertinent documents...to make them available to our fellow researchers.
 We are hoping to make the Archive ordering process easier....and next, working with Gesher Galicia, we have hired a researcher to inventory Rohatyn documents in the Lviv Archive; targets include the Cadastral Maps, which link places to names and school records.

 Signed, Phyllis Kramer,